Home > what are seed potatoes

 Tips for Successful Planting

 Make sure any sprouts on the potato tubers are facing upwards when planting.
 This will help them grow in the right direction towards the sunlight.
 Cover the seed potatoes with soil.
-Then, add a thin layer of straw or mulch on top.
-This helps retain moisture in the soil.
+Add a thin layer of mulch on top helps retain soil moisture.
 Finally, pay attention to any potential pests or diseases.
 Take appropriate measures to prevent them from damaging your plants.

 Caring for Seed Potatoes